|Copyright © 2006 MC Woodworks, Inc. All Rights Reserved.

 aesthetic quality (strategically good looking faces)

-added, so we hope you're still very informed about our products.
+we hope you're still very informed about our products.
 Questions?
 Contact us!

 Last point, but certainly not least important: